Insurance Information and Requirement

 - Laboratory tests must be sent to an off-site lab and will be billed through the patient’s private insurance.
 Any unpaid balance owed to the laboratory is the patient’s responsibility.

-The Student Health Access Plan is mandatory and cannot be waived for any reason.
-This plan will continue to renew for each subsequent semester for Graduate students that remain in University housing.
+The Student Health Access Plan and Accident Plan are mandatory and cannot be waived for any reason.
+The Student Health Access Plan will continue to renew for each subsequent semester for Graduate students that remain in University housing.
 It is the responsibility of the Graduate student to notify SHS if they make the decision not to reside in University housing for the subsequent semester.

 Accident Plan Information

 In the event that you have suffered an injury that requires medical attention, please follow the procedure below:

 - Occupational Exposure, (needle stick or bodily fluid exposure)